iustin/corydalis/README.md

   various web and mobile clients,

 Then maybe yes.
-Although this is very much a work in progress, and has very sharp edges, I use it to oversee my picture collection since ~2013 and as my main image viewer since mid-2017.
+Although this is very much a work in progress, and has very sharp edges, I use it to analyse my picture collection since ~2013 and as my main image viewer since mid-2017.

 On the other hand, if you never shoot RAW, or if all the pictures you